A Bollywood song referring to Beyoncé has its lyrics changed after backlash over colorism - KESQ

 In an upcoming Bollywood film called “Khaali Peeli,” there’s dancing, music and a song with a controversial chorus: “When you dance, watching you, oh fair-skinned girl, Beyoncé will be ashamed.”

-The lyrics have sparked outrage over colorism, which is discrimination based on the color of someone’s skin, and forced filmmakers to change the lyrics for a second time.
+The lyrics have sparked outrage on social media over colorism, which is discrimination based on the color of someone’s skin, and forced filmmakers to change the lyrics for a second time.

 Because the film had not sought permission from the singer to use her trademarked name, the song first changed its spelling from “Beyoncé” to “Beyonse.”
 However, after criticism that the lyrics are racist, the song’s refrain will change to say, “Watching you, oh fair-skinned girl, the world will be ashamed.”